PinkyCodeMaster/improved-sniffle/README.md

 # Next.js 15 with ShadCN UI, tRPC, Drizzle ORM, Stripe, and Clerk Authentication

-This is a template project that sets up a Next.js 15 app with the App Router, Tailwind CSS, ShadCN UI.
+This is a template project that sets up a Next.js 15 app with the App Router, Tailwind CSS, ShadCN UI, and dark mode support.

 ## Future Plans